chesahkalu/azure_administrator/virtual_network.md

 or

-* `internal`: For internal applications within an Azure network, Example: Need to communicate with a database server.
-The load balancer distributes the requests to the virtual machines hosting the back-end SQL servers.
+* `internal`: For internal applications within an Azure network, Example: VM server receives request from Internet client, VM server Need to communicate with a database server.
+The load balancer distributes the requests to the virtual machines hosting the back-end SQL servers whcih should all be in the same subnet.

 * To implement a load balancer, you configure four components: